Know Your Credit Score: Payment History

 Sure, paying down personal loans and credit cards accounts for a lot of the payments you’re making each month.
 But it’s certainly not all of them.

-So what about your payments on things like rent and utility bills?
+What about your payments on things like rent and utility bills?
 Are those reported to the credit bureaus?

 According to Lesavich, the answer is mostly no:

-“Most landlords for renters and service providers such as electric, cable and cell phones providers do not report payments to the credit reporting bureaus.”
+“Most landlords for renters and service providers such as electric, cable and cell phones providers do not report payments to the credit reporting bureaus.

 “However, some landlords and service providers do such reporting.
 So it is always wise to check and determine if your landlord or any of your service providers do report payment history.”